 You can find more of my thoughts on this topic here.
 I’d love to hear what you think about the subjects outlined above, as well as any organisational challenges you are currently facing with regards to digital transformation.

-Want to hear more from Catherine?
-Her insights and those of other experts can be found in our January edition of Intelligence - read it here.
+Further insights from Catherine can be found in our January edition of Intelligence - read it on our Intelligence landing page here.